square/reader-sdk-flutter-plugin/example/README.md

    **Reader SDK** settings page to configure Reader SDK in the next steps.

-## Step 2: Run the Flutter sample app for Android
+## Step 2: Run the Flutter example app for Android

 1. Open `<ProjectDir>/example/android/gradle.properties`.
 2. Set the Reader SDK variables with your Reader SDK credentials: